Auditing Data Membership in Reinforcement Learning With Verifiable Rewards: Related Work

-\mypara{Membership Inference on Pre-training Data} We denote the LLM as a policy ($\pi_\theta$) that generates different actions (responses $o$) given certain states (prompt $q$).
-The base model is referred to as $\pi_\text{ref}$.
-In the pre-training stage, adversaries seek to determine whether a given text or paragraph (e.g., a Wikipedia passage) was present in the pre-training corpus~\cite{shi2023detecting,xie2024recall,mattern2023membership,zhang2024min,carlini2021extracting}.
-Studies in this setting are typically conducted on early LLMs with identifiable data sources, such as GPT-2~\cite{radford2019language} and Pythia~\cite{biderman2023pythia}.
-The dataset is partitioned into member and non-member samples based on the model’s knowledge cutoff time.
-Several representative methods are shown in MIAs at this stage primarily exploit the model’s increased fluency or lower perplexity on data it has seen during pre-training.
+In the pre-training stage, adversaries seek to determine whether a given text or paragraph (e.g., a Wikipedia passage) was present in the pre-training corpus~\cite{shi2023detecting,xie2024recall,mattern2023membership,zhang2024min,carlini2021extracting,wang2025recall}.
+Studies in this setting typically adopt LLMs with identifiable data sources, such as GPT-2~\cite{radford2019language} and Pythia~\cite{biderman2023pythia}.
+Several representative methods shown in MIAs at this stage primarily exploit the model’s increased fluency or lower perplexity on data it has seen during pre-training.

-\mypara{Membership Inference on SFT Data} In the SFT stage, the goal is to infer whether a specific question-answer pair $(q, o)$, comprising query $q$ and the response $ o$, is included in the SFT dataset.
+In the SFT stage, the goal is to infer whether a specific question-answer pair $(q, o)$, comprising query $q$ and the response $ o$, is included in the SFT dataset.
 Attacks here mainly leverage the model’s tendency to memorize and overfit to seen training samples, leading to distinguishable behavioral patterns on member inputs~\cite{fu2023practical,ran2025lora, dong2024generalization}.
 The methods on pre-training data can be seamlessly transferred by replacing the probability term $\pi_\theta(q)$ with the conditional probability $\pi_\theta(o|q)$.
-Additionally, we list several methods optimized for SFT data. \begin{itemize}[leftmargin=*] \item \textbf{SPV-MIA~\cite{fu2023practical}:} It first computes the neighborhood score by $ \text{Score}_{\text{Nei}}(q, \pi_{\theta}) = \frac{1}{N}\sum\log \pi_\theta(\hat{q}) - \log \pi_{\theta}(q)$, where the $\hat{q}$ is the collection of multiple paraphrased version of prompt $q$.
+Additionally, we list several methods optimized for SFT data. \begin{itemize}[leftmargin=*] \item \textit{SPV-MIA~\cite{fu2023practical}:} It first computes the neighborhood score by $ \text{Score}_{\text{NEI}}(q, \pi_{\theta}) = \frac{1}{N}\sum\log \pi_\theta(\hat{q}) - \log \pi_{\theta}(q)$, where the $\hat{q}$ is the collection of multiple paraphrased version of query $q$ and $N$ is the number of the samples.
 Then, it trains a self-prompted model $\pi_{sp}$ to calibrate the neighborhood score function, i.e.,